v74c63t/ani-app/README.md

 **Required Must-have Stories**

-* Have a search page that allows users to search for shows with some query
-* Have a list of genres users can browse by (should be on the main search page)
+* Have a list of genres users can browse by
 * Entering and searching by a query or clicking on a genre will bring the user to the search result page
 * Search result page should show a list of shows in a table view with some brief information about the show (picture, title, description, rating)
-* Search result page should include some pagination
 * Clicking on a table item will bring the user to a detailed view with more information about the show
 * Detailed view will allow users to favorite a show or mark it as watching/complete
 * There is a page that allows users to view top rated shows in a table view